yokolet/new-note/algo/minimize_maximum/2022-07-25-minimize-maximum-koko-eating-bananas.md

 Summing up the each hours, 2 + 1 + 1 + 1 + 1 = 6.
 All bananas can be eaten before a guard comes back in 6 hours.
 ```

-## Analysis
+## How to Solve
+This is one of minimize-maximum algorithm problems.
+This problem has a variation compared to the basic problem of splitting array.
+If we look around other minimize maximum problems, it is very close to the balls in a bag problem.
+The problem looks almost the same idea as the balls in a bag problem.
+A difference is, the problem here doesn't split elements in the given array.

-Each element of the given piles array will be used to calculate eating speed based on a certain criteria.
+In this problem, each element of the given piles array will be used to calculate eating speed based on a certain criteria.
-The criteria is middle value of the array.
+The criteria is the middle value of the array.
 So, we will count necessary hours to consume each elements when consume speed is the middle value.
 If a division leaves a reminder, it needs plus one hour for the pile.
 The smallest value (left) can be 1, and the largest (right) will be the maximum value in the given array.
-The middle value is set to `(left + right) / 2` as normal.
+The middle value is set to `(left + right) / 2` as normal binary search.

 Next step is to adjust the left or right values.
 If the total hours to consume bananas is less than the specified value,